African Fish Eagle

 These sedentary birds live in pairs and wait for their prey perched atop trees, then swoop down and swiftly grab their catch before returning to their branch.
 They also participate in kleptoparasitism, the practice of stealing food from other bird species; they often steal food from goliath herons.

 Its diet includes fish, amphibians, reptiles, mammals, and other birds.

 What Does an African Fish Eagle Eat?

 The African Eagle is a carnivore and primarily eats fish, especially mullets and catfish.
 But they will also eat cichlids, tilapia, characins, and African tiger fish.
 However, it also feeds on birds, particularly waterfowl like ducks and flamingoes.
 Its other prey includes reptiles, amphibians, carrion, and small mammals like monkeys and hares.
 If given the opportunity, the African fish eagle may steal domestic chickens.

 The IUCN lists the African fish eagle as “least concern” and considers its population stable.
 Presently, there are no significant threats facing this species; it’s not particularly persecuted by humans or affected by habitat loss.
-In some regions, there is a build-up of pesticides which results in its prey being contaminated, which could potentially thin their egg shells.
-Other potential threats include the degradation of water quality, development of shoreline habitats, and entanglements of non-biodegradable gill nets.
+In some regions, there is a build-up of pesticides which results in its prey being contaminated, which could potentially thin their eggshells.
+Other potential threats include the degradation of water quality, the development of shoreline habitats, and the entanglements of non-biodegradable gill nets.